jseifeddine/netbox-ipam-bug/README.md

 The issue occurs when:
 - A large number of interfaces are created (10,000 in this test)
 - The same IP addresses are assigned to multiple interfaces
+- When querying the API for IP addresses, the returned data is inconsistent:
+  - Some interfaces show missing IP addresses
-- Some interfaces end up with incorrect IP address assignments (missing IPs or having too many)
+  - Some interfaces show too many IP addresses
+  - The actual database state doesn't match what the API returns

 ## Requirements